niklasekstrom/niklasekstrom.github.io/_posts/2019-05-05-atomic-snapshots.markdown

 What we need instead is *interval clocks*.
 An interval clock is different from a normal clock in that an interval clock returns an interval of time instead of a single time value.
 If an interval clock is read at time *t* then the interval returned is guaranteed to include *t*.
 An interval clock has two operations:

-* upper() - returns the upper bound of the current interval, which is a time that is guaranteed to be greater than the time when the high() operation was invoked.
+* upper() - returns the upper bound of the current interval, which is a time that is guaranteed to be greater than the time when the upper() operation was invoked.
-* lower() - returns the lower bound of the current interval, which is a time that is guaranteed to be smaller than the time when the low() operation completed.
+* lower() - returns the lower bound of the current interval, which is a time that is guaranteed to be smaller than the time when the lower() operation completed.

 Using these two interval clock operations, we make changes to the algorithm in solution 2 as follows.
 To perform a write, the following actions are performed: